MohamadZeini/P1_Predicting_Boston_Housing_Prices_Machine_Learning/README.md

-# Machine Learning Engineer Nanodegree
+# Project: Predicting Boston Housing Prices
-# Model Evaluation and Validation
+## Machine Learning Model Evaluation and Validation

-## Project: Predicting Boston Housing Prices
+To see the project refer to boston_housing.ipynb file.

 ### Install